Violence Against Women as Intergenerational Trauma

 Hi all!
 So nice to be posting here again – finally.
 I have no idea why such stagnation, but my writing simply has not been flowing in a very cohesive manner, so I’ve not been posting.
 I started out with such gumption and gung-ho.
 What the hell happened?
 Argh.
 I loathe the stagnation that plagues me at times, but I try to just work with it and not let it get the best of me – especially when we are in such strange times.
 Just trying to let it flow where it needs to.
 Not all areas of my life have been stagnant however and I’ve actually been experiencing great flow and movement in some regards, so I try to simply appreciate that and recognize where my energy is being called.

-I am currently in a master’s program and I do believe an entire semester has come and gone since my last post here.
-Crazy!
-Where does the time go?
-I’m feeling pretty excited to share with you a final paper I just completed for my course, as it feels especially relevant during these times and for this blog.
+I may have mentioned previously that I am currently in a master’s program.
+I wanted to share with you a final paper I just completed for one of my courses, as it feels especially relevant during these times and for this blog.
 It is an academic paper, but I have tried to reformat it a bit better for this blog and have removed all the citations (though if anybody is interested in them, please shoot me an email and I can share them with you).
 So if this sounds a bit academic for a blog, you will know why!
 I did not want to reinvent the wheel and rewrite the whole thing in more appropriate blog style – so you are getting it pretty much the way I wrote it for university – with theory and all!
 Do feel free to comment, like, share your thoughts, etc. Oh – and for those of you interested, I received a grade of 97.5% for my efforts here.
 Yay!

 The topic of my paper is violence against women and the resulting intergenerational trauma that we are all deeply affected by.
 I always attempt to bring my spiritual practice and mindset to my academic pursuits, as oftentimes I feel the academic world is seriously lacking in the spiritual and feminine qualities of our human experience, which is a large part of what has led to the extreme imbalance of masculine and feminine energies – too much focus on facts, numbers, and what can be “proven,” with a huge disregard to intuition, feeling, magick, and spirit.
 I do my part to bring it back into balance in whatever way I can.
 In sharing this here with you all, it is my intention to bring more awareness to this imbalance and to offer suggestions that will aid in the healing.
 It feels especially important to me to bring BALANCE – not to swing too far in the opposite direction, as some people feel called to a matriarchy to counter the patriarchy.
 My passion is in promoting balance, harmony, and union between Divine Feminine and Divine Masculine energies, not promoting one at the expense of the other.
 That is how we got ourselves into this mess and swinging the opposite direction will only cause further heartache, separation, and turmoil!
 No thank you!